 Paragraph 5 Not really relevant.

 Paragraphs 6 and 7.
 Fountain was exhibited the same month as the first Dada show in Zurich.
 Duchamp has repeatedly stated it was at least another year before he knew anything about Dadaism, so Fountain was not made in this context and there was no Dada movement in New York at this time, properly speaking.
 Gammel then returns to her interpretation of readymades as ordinary objects that have been made aesthetic, in our view a significant misunderstanding of Duchamp’s intentions.
 The fact that Norton and Stieglitz were still “stuck” in such an interpretation means nothing.
-Wood, on the other hand, expressed very well Duchamp’s thinking about this.
+Wood, on the other hand, expressed very well Duchamp’s thinking about this, undoubtedy due to conversations with him.

 Paragraph 8 “Facts themselves are part of what make up the regimes of truths.”
 So far as we can understand what this means, we agree, which is why our critiques have stuck to facts (taking a “regime” to be “an ordered way of proceeding”).
-Should she mean that facts are somehow authoritarian, perhaps she prefers “alternative facts”, because that is the only alternative.
+If she means that facts are somehow authoritarian, does that mean she prefers “alternative facts”?
+That is the only alternative.
 If this paragraph is intended as a veiled critique of what we have written about her then Gammel needs to be a little more precise as to what “ideological apparatus” we are supposedly a victim of, or are promoting.

 Paragraph 10.
 The translation of the letter.
-We agree with Bailey (and see para 3 above), not everyone reads French and we wonder why the French was given.
-If it was because she so unsure of her version , then why not have it accurately translated, because there is no ambiguity in the original?
+We agree with Bailey (and see para 3 above), that not everyone reads French and we wonder why the French was given here.
+If it was because she so unsure of her version, then why not have it accurately translated, or use the one of the two existing translations, because there is no ambiguity in the original?

 Paragraph 11.
 No, there is no rationale dispute about the author.
 People helped him.
 This is not a difficult concept.
 Gammel fails to recognise that Norton’s involvement does erase the Baroness from the history of Fountain, because Norton says she never knew the Baroness, so in what way could the Baroness have been involved?